kelleyparker/vagrant_web/README.md

 4) Open any web browser and navigate to http://localhost/index.html.
 5) Use the provided interface to start, stop, destroy, or check the status of your Vagrant VM.
 Note that the status text refreshes only once, so please be patient.
 This is a minimum viable product; you may find it helpful to use the terminal or command prompt to check your Vagrant status.

+Vagrantfile:

+The vagrant file pulls a box from generic/fedora38 and configures it with 1GB RAM, 2 vCPUs, vagrant/vagrant for login, and assigns a hostname of fedora1.